Look Back to Reason Forward: Revisitable Memory for Long-Context LLM Agents: Experiments

-In \methodname{}, we propose RLMLR to alleviate the sparse supervision problem by combining trajectory-level outcome rewards with step-level state rewards.
+In \methodname{}, we propose \syr{a multi-level rewarding method} to alleviate the sparse supervision problem by combining trajectory-level outcome rewards with step-level state rewards.
 The balance between these two rewards is controlled by a hyperparameter $\alpha$, which determines how much weight is placed on final-answer correctness versus intermediate behavior shaping (Eq.~\ref{eq:advantage}).
 We evaluate $\alpha \in \{1.0, 0.8, 0.5, 0.2\}$ on Qwen2.5-3B Instruct to examine its impact.

 Results in Table~\ref{tab:ablation-alpha} demonstrate that $\alpha=0.8$ consistently delivers the best accuracy across different context lengths.
 A larger $\alpha$ (e.g., $1.0$) corresponds to using only outcome rewards, which neglects the benefits of dense step-level guidance and leads to weaker optimization.
 Conversely, smaller values (e.g., $0.2$) overly emphasize step-level shaping, which distracts the model from optimizing for final correctness.
 Based on these findings, we adopt $\alpha=0.8$ by default in all the other experiments, as it provides the best trade-off between global outcome rewards and local step-level supervision.